 The EPN does not impact recycling activities that are taking place at the premises or the approval to build the new contemporary landfill cells.
 These activities can continue to be undertaken in accordance with the conditions of the existing licence.

-On 2 March 2022, Bunbury Harvey Regional Council submitted an application to renew the existing Licence (L8949/2016/1), as it is due to expire on 30 June 2022.
-DWER recognises that sensitive receptors and pathways can change over the time that a licence is in force and DWER’s responsibility is to ensure that the assessment of potential impact on the environment and public health remains current and that licence conditions remain effective at mitigating risk.
-The scope of the renewal of the Stanley Road WMF will include an assessment of the existing site operations and will determine conditions to ensure that the environmental and public health risk posed by the operation of the Facility is acceptable.
-No other aspects of the existing licence were requested to be amended as part of the application.
+DWER recognises that sensitive receptors and pathways can change over the time that a licence is in force and DWER’s responsibility is to ensure that the assessment of potential impacts on the environment and public health remains current and that licence conditions remain effective at mitigating risk.

 Under the site’s CS Act classification, Bunbury Harvey Regional Council will undertake further investigations to determine the extent of off-site groundwater contamination.
 The full delineation of PFAS impacts will be determined and appropriately managed.